Should start your own business flipping houses, or should you buy into a franchise with the systems already in place?

 Homevestors®, the company behind the “We Buy Ugly Houses®” brand, is the most established of the two, having over 1,000 franchise locations.
 They offer proprietary ValueChek® software for property analysis, provide financing options to franchisees, and offer a mentorship program with other franchisees.
 Homevestors® does not offer protected territories so there can be as many as 40 different franchisees in a single market.
 Franchisees do get the benefits of the national brand and proven systems to build a serious business.

 New Again Houses® is an emerging franchise that has locations in three states and expanding nationally with protected territories.
 The proprietary MasterSuite Technology™ is built around user friendly software that generates construction numbers, analyzes deals, and quantifies risk.
 The software also serves as a platform connecting franchisees with capital investors who invest exclusively with New Again Houses® franchisees.
 New Again Houses® provides training to franchisees with the proprietary Flip Simulator™ and marketing through its own Lead Launchpad™ platform.
-The all inclusive franchise fee for a full New Again Houses® franchise is less than $20,000.
+The all inclusive franchise fee for a full New Again Houses® franchise is $23,000.

 If you go at it alone, be ready to grind and build slowly.
 The learning curve can be both steep and expensive.
 Many have tread that path and been successful, but be prepared to invest time and don’t expect profits in the short term.
 If you join with others, whether partners or as part of a franchise system, be sure and thoroughly check them out online.
 More importantly, make sure they can answer all the tough questions listed above.
 If you can solve those problems, you can join the ranks of successful real estate entrepreneurs.